Data-at-the-museum-capstone/capstone/README.md

 ## <a name="project_description"></a>Project Description:
-The purpose of this project is to aquire customer data for the Telco Company from a database, create a model to predict customer churn, and utilize that model to make predictions from a group of customers
+The purpose of this project is to have a purpose

-Goal 1: Create a model that can predict churn with greater accuracy than baseline
+Goal 1: This is the first Goal

-Goal 2: Find drivers for customer churn at Telco and make recommendations to improve retention
+Goal 2: This is the second Goal

 [[Back to top](#top)]